-- TOILETRIES Enough for the whole trip. - STRONG SUN BLOCK SPF 30 or higher. - PADS/TAMPONS Female campers should bring them even if you think you will not need them. - TRAVEL TOWELS (2) Bring towels that will dry quickly. - CAMERA/Memory Card/Charger - FLASHLIGHT or HEADLAMP Compact with extra batteries.
+- TOILETRIES Enough for the whole trip. - STRONG SUN BLOCK SPF 30 or higher. - PADS/TAMPONS Female campers should bring them even if you think you will not need them. - TRAVEL TOWELS (2) Bring towels that will dry quickly. - CAMERA/Memory Card/Charger This cannot be your cell phone; cell phones are not allowed. - FLASHLIGHT or HEADLAMP Compact with extra batteries.
 This will be your nightlight. - MONEY BELT OR FANNY PACK bring something you can carry money/passport in that is close to your body (not a purse or backpack).
-You will be responsible for your passport on the program. - WATCH- It is really important to be on time. - TRAVEL ALARM CLOCK You may be responsible for waking up the group during the trip. - SMALL PORTABLE FAN Small enough to fit into - your backpack or luggage.
-Battery powered or rechargeable.
+You will be responsible for your passport on the program. - WATCH- It is really important to be on time. - TRAVEL ALARM CLOCK You may be responsible for waking up the group during the trip.